 That is why low e windows help cool your home.
-The problem is that reflected light off these windows is now more powerful than ever and it substantially increases the surface temperature of the objects it lands on, like vinyl siding.
+The problem is that reflected light off these windows is now more powerful than ever and it substantially increases the surface temperature of the objects it lands on, like vinyl siding or artificial turf.

 Glass in double paned windows may on occasion slightly warp or deflect due to a difference in barometric pressure between the interior of the glass panes and the outside air pressure.
 This can create a concavity in the glass.
 Such a concavity is a normal response to pressure differences, does not affect the performance of the window, and does not constitute a defective window condition.
 However, the concavity may focus sunlight reflected from the window in a fashion similar to the effect seen when light passes through a magnifying glass.
 The heat generated by the focused reflected sunlight has proven sufficient to visibly damage and distort vinyl siding on nearby houses.

 Any double paned window may cause this effect, but double paned low-e windows have a higher reflectivity quotient which can exacerbate the reflected light/vinyl distortion phenomenon…

 A combination of contributing factors must be present before the effect occurs or causes damage to any nearby materials, including vinyl siding.
 The presence of the concavity in the double glass panes (resulting in the magnifying glass effect with a focused light beam) appears to be the primary cause of the heat generation, more so than the mere increased reflectivity of the low-e window.